AnarchoTechNYC/meta/train-the-trainers/practice-labs/securing-a-shell-account-on-a-shared-server/README.md

     help
     ```

 Your fingers return to the keyboard.
 This time, you type a little faster: `h`, `e`, `l`, `p`, followed by the newline character, using the `Return` key.
 Suddenly, pages of text flash across your screen.
 Much like when you logged in, you have to scroll back to read it all.
-You do, so that you can begain reading the computer's reply, well, from its beginning:
+You do, so that you can begin reading the computer's reply, well, from its beginning:

 ```
 GNU bash, version 4.3.48(1)-release (x86_64-pc-linux-gnu)